Intro-Sci-Comp-UIowa/biol-4386-course-project-zimmermanjo/script/README.md

 - Making initial volcano plot using ggplot2
 - Changed y-axis limits and label
 - Added colors for sensitizing (green) vs. protective (purple) vs. non-significant (gray) genes
+- Edited figure legend placement
+- Edited plot background

 ## Tasks remaining

-- Edit figure legend placement
-- Adjust label placement for MBNL1, PIK3CD, BRD4, and NR3C1 (GR) on the figure
+- Attempt to adjust label placement for MBNL1, PIK3CD, BRD4, and NR3C1 (GR) on the figure

+## Tasks which were likely done using Illustrator rather than RStudio

+- Changing the x-axis to an arrow rather than simple label